seanpwolf/AutoSplitters/DarkSoulsASL/README.md

 A [LiveSplit](http://livesplit.org) auto splitter for **Dark Souls: PTDE** (in the form of an [ASL script](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md)).

+### Supported Versions

+Most of the testing was done on the current official Steam version, however any Steamworks based versions should work.
+Any GFWL based versions of the game, however, do *not* work.

 ## Features

 * Automatically start the timer when beginning a new run (when the character's position is the initial spawn in the Asylum)